-What could be sweeter than a tray filled with White Chocolate Dipped Strawberry Panda and Polar Bears for Valentine’s Day?
+What could be sweeter than a tray filled with White Chocolate Dipped Strawberry Pandas and Polar Bears for Valentine's Day?
 Let me show you how to make perfectly dipped chocolate strawberries then decorate them using modeling chocolate to look like adorable bears.

 Did you see the White Chocolate Dipped Strawberry Unicorns that I posted recently?
 They were so much fun to make that I just had to design more decorated strawberries.

 Each fresh strawberry is dipped in white chocolate and decorated with delicious modeling chocolate.
 These treats are as delicious as they are cute.

 Watch this video to see how to make and decorate these cute strawberry bears along with some milk chocolate strawberry bears.

 white chocolate - You can use melted and tempered (heated and cooled to specific temperatures) pure white chocolate or melted white compound chocolate (candy melts, almond bark, melting wafers).
 See my Chocolate Making Tips page for more information.

 strawberries - Use large strawberries.
 Do not wash them off, just wipe them clean using damp paper towels.

 modeling chocolate - You can find my 2-ingredient modeling chocolate recipe, here.

 small round and heart-shaped cutters (I used fondant plunger cutters)